jckuri/Object_Detection_in_Urban_Environment/README.md

 Time taken: 0:00:28.153059
 ```

-If the test above is not passed, you should install tensorflow-gpu 2.1.0 again:
+If the test above is not passed, you should install `tensorflow-gpu 2.1.0` again
+with this command:
 `pip install tensorflow-gpu==2.1.0`.
 The test is passed when the Python script
 `two_benchmarks.py` detects the GPU and the matrix multiplication is done by the
 GPU in less than 2 seconds.
+Make sure that the test is passed.
+Otherwise you
+won't be able to train the neural network.

 #### Project Installation